abrilbust/portfolio/README.md

 What You Will Find Here:

-Research
+-Research:
 Collection of final deliverables from my internship at the U.S. Department of Veterans Affairs covering my project on COPD

-Writing & Coursework
+-Writing & Coursework:
 Final papers and analyses from my academic studies

-Programming Mini Projects
+-Programming Mini Projects:
 Small Games I coded

-Photos
+-Photos:
 A glimpse into my interests, experiences, and travels, presented visually

 Features of the Website:

+-Downloadable Content:
-Downloadable Content: Project documentation and Research Papers available for download.
+Project documentation and Research Papers available for download

-Interative Demos: Try out some of the coding games in action.
+-Interative Demos: Try out some of the coding games in action

-User-Friendly Navigation: Organized into buttons for seamless browsing.
+-User-Friendly Navigation: Organized into buttons for seamless browsing

-Dynamic Updates: Regularly updated to feature my most recent work.
+-Dynamic Updates: Regularly updated to feature my most recent work

 Technologies Used:
 Frontend: HTML, CSS, JavaScript